brandon-m-wang/options-mm/README.md

 - Electronic market making techniques
 - Binomial options pricing

 This electronic options market maker makes a market around several options contracts at various strike prices derived from historical financial data.
 At each timestep granularity (1s), it provides two-sided quotes for each contract depending on the movement of the underlying stock.
-Quotes are provided through spread-setting and the Cox-Ross-Rubenstein options pricing model for American options via dynamic programming (binomial lattice).
+Quotes are provided through spread-setting and the Cox-Ross-Rubinstein options pricing model for American options via dynamic programming (binomial lattice).

 For simplicity, we make a few assumptions:
 - Annualized volatility of the security is fixed